-My passion is teaching God’s Word as a “How To” manual for loving Him and loving our neighbor.
+Listening to my teaching is like having coffee at my kitchen table – comfortable, close, and conversational.
+My passion is exploring God’s Word as a “How To” manual for loving Him and loving our neighbor.
+Together we dig deep into ancient Scripture to find lasting hope during difficult days.

 In the middle of a global pandemic, in the midst of national chaos and worldwide social unrest, we find ourselves in our own mess—earthshattering, heartbreaking events right in our own homes.